kadena-community/spirekey/docs/KIP-0030/SPECS.md

 Prepare your transaction for the user to sign.
 The credentials included in the [connect response](#connect-to-a-spirekey-account) are the public keys you should use to construct your transaction.
 When your transaction is ready to be signed, you need to `base64` encode the stringified JSON of the transaction.

-To ensure your transaction can be send over to the SpireKey endpoint, you need to add your `searchParameters` not behind the traditional `?`, but as part of the `#`.
+Transactions can grow in size well beyond what is accepted in `searchParameters`.
+In order to facilitate a way to sign for such transactions, the `searchParameters` are send over as part of the `anchor`.
+To send your user's to the SpireKey endpoint, you need to add your `searchParameters` not behind the traditional `?`, but as part of the `#`.
 So an example request could look like:
 `https://spirekey.kadena.io/sign#transaction=encodedTx&returnUrl=www.mydapp.com`

 | parameter   | type   | description                                              |